Song for a Future Generation

-"Song for a Future Generation" is a song by new wave band The B-52's.
-The song was released as the third single from the album Whammy!, peaking at #63 on the UK Singles Chart.
-It is the first of two songs by the B-52's to feature more than 3 band members singing lead vocals, the second being "Theme for a Nude Beach" from the album Bouncing off the Satellites.
+"Song for a Future Generation" is a song by American new wave band the B-52's.
+The song was released as the third single from their third studio album Whammy!
+(1983), peaking at No. 63 on the UK Singles Chart.
+It is the first of two songs by the B-52's to feature more than three band members singing lead vocals, the second being "Theme for a Nude Beach" from their follow-up studio album Bouncing off the Satellites (1986).

-Concept & lyrics
+Concept and lyrics

 The song's lyrical content made implicit references to "familiar media images of glamorous people, [like] 'The Empress of Fashion' and 'The Captain of the Enterprise'" and describes "a goofy series of mythic couples meeting to populate the future."

 Music video

 A music video was filmed to accompany "Song for a Future Generation" for promotion on television.
 It features the band members performing the song on podiums and swings and in a Brady Bunch style split screen.
 The video also features the female members of the band wearing outlandish wigs, including one made of golden tinsel, one with a chicken wire frame (nicknamed "the bird cage") and one bouffant atop which sat a giant bow made from wig-hair.